BonoboPLC/bonoboplc_wiki/games/raffles.md

 > The following Raffle rules apply to all Raffle types.
 {.is-info}

-> The following set of rules should be included in the Rules section of your Raffle game.
-You can also add your own Terms and Condition to the Rules section.
+> The following set of rules should be included in the Rules section of your Raffle game. <BR>You can also add your own Terms and Condition to the Rules section.
 {.is-success}